wolframscience.com

-NKS Summer School 2006
+Wolfram Summer School

-Stephen Wolfram is the author of A New Kind of Science and was the principal lecturer at the Summer School.
-He is the founder and CEO of Wolfram Research, and the creator of Mathematica.
+Stephen Wolfram is the author of A New Kind of Science and the principal lecturer at the Summer School.
+He is the creator of Mathematica, the creator of Wolfram|Alpha and the founder and CEO of Wolfram Research.
 Having started in science as a teenager (he got his PhD at age 20), Wolfram had a highly successful early career in academia.
-He began his work on NKS in 1981, and spent ten years writing the NKS book, published in 2002.
-Over the course of 25 years Wolfram has mentored a large number of individuals who have achieved great success in academia, business, and elsewhere.
-Starting the NKS Summer School was his first formal educational undertaking in sixteen years.
+He began his work on NKS in 1981 and spent ten years writing the NKS book, published in 2002.
+Over the course of 30 years, Wolfram has mentored a large number of individuals who have achieved great success in academia, business and elsewhere.
+Starting the NKS Summer School (now called the Wolfram Summer School) was his first formal educational undertaking in 16 years.

 Directors